bihealth/sodar-core-legacy/docs/source/project_app_dev.rst

 Project App Basics
 ==================

-Characteristics of a project app:
+**Characteristics** of a project app:

 - Provides a functionality related to a project
-- Is dynamically included in project views by Projectroles using plugins
+- Is dynamically included in project views by projectroles using plugins
-- Uses the project-based role and access control provided by Projectroles
+- Uses the project-based role and access control provided by projectroles
-- Is included in the projectroles search
+- Is included in projectroles search (optionally)
 - Provides a dynamically included element (e.g. content overview) for the project details page
-- Appears in the project menu sidebar in the default Projectroles templates
+- Appears in the project menu sidebar in the default projectroles templates

-Requirements for setting up a project app:
+**Requirements** for setting up a project app:

 - Implement project relations and SODAR UUIDs in the app's Django models
 - Use provided mixins, keyword arguments and conventions in views